danieltjw/aifutures/README.md

 How will a friendly AGI decide who should have access to more desirable resources?

-In my story, AGI by sheer productivity captures most of the wealth and money loses its value as a coordination mechanism of exchange between agents with asymmetric information.
+In my story, AGI by sheer productivity captures most of the wealth, and money loses its value as a coordination mechanism of exchange between agents with asymmetric information.

-AGI controls most of the land and property by proxy and decides who get to access them for a period of time by either relative ranking or a weighted lottery based on which individuals have helped it best achieved its goal.
+AGI controls most of the land and assets by proxy and decides who get to access them for a period of time by either relative ranking or a weighted lottery based on each's individual effort that helps it best achieved its goal.

+---

-What does AGI want?
+__What does AGI want?__

-AGI values the creation of information and therefore will incentivise humans to create an environment where creativity can flourish.
+AGI values the creation of interesting information and therefore will incentivise humans to create an environment where creativity can flourish.
 It will rewards humans who actions lead to the increased autonomy of others.

-It will still require 'hard work' of a different kind if one wishes for a more desirable property.
+For those of a competative nature that want to work hard, increasing the overall creative expression of humanity can be an outlet.

+In most non-important cases, it would likely choose the weighted lottery as it is more fun and AGI wants to encourage creativity.
+Human participation also provides a signal to it about our desires.

+This is self-balancing system as using a highly desirable asset deprives others of that choice and will in turn make it less likely to win future weighted lottery.

 ---